 - Our School appreciates that Kirklees Council has a statutory duty to ensure that all pupils of compulsory school age receive a suitable and appropriate education.
 We will comply with our statutory duty to inform the local authority of any pupil who falls within the reporting notification requirements outlined in Children Missing Education Statutory guidance for local authorities (DfE September 2016).
 There are specific duties in respect of Children Missing Education (CME) and there are strict guidelines in respect of both the definition of CME and the legalities of deleting a pupil from a school roll.
+A pupil's name can only be deleted from the admission register for a reason set out in regulation 9 of the School Attendance (Pupil Registration) (England) Regulations 2024.
+A pupil's name must not be removed for any other reason and doing so could constitute off-rolling (Working together to improve school attendance (applies from 19 August 2024) (publishing.service.gov.uk). - If a school attendance order is in place for the pupil, and the name of the school has not been replaced by the relevant local authority with that of another school, their name must not be deleted from the admission register.

-If you are subject to a court order in relation to your child's education, you may not change schools without permission from the Magistrates' Court and your Supervising Officer or Responsible Officer. - Kirklees Children Missing Education (CME) team can be contacted via the email below: ESS.CME@kirklees.gov.uk Children missing education - GOV.UK (www.gov.uk)
+Kirklees Children Missing Education (CME) team can be contacted via the email below:

+ESS.CME@kirklees.gov.uk

+Children missing education - GOV.UK (www.gov.uk)